 This story is part of a long tradition of seaborne tales dating as far back as Homer’s The Odyssey, through to the nineteenth century’s Moby Dick and Avi’s recent The True Confessions of Charlotte Doyle.
 But Ransome’s enduring adventure on water has the distinction of being the first to give children a holiday adventure by themselves.

-Classic literature choice 6: The Rabbits – John Marsden and Shaun Tan (1998)
+History of children’s literature choice 6: The Rabbits – John Marsden and Shaun Tan (1998)

 The most contemporary entry on this list and the only picture book, The Rabbits, is a modern classic from Australian duo John Marsden and Shaun Tan.
 An exploration of colonialism and industrialisation, framed around a story of rabbit-like figures arriving in a country populated by marsupials, the story draws a clear parallel to English mariners landing for the first time on the coast of Australia.